nazmulb/node.js/README.md

 ## What are the three important components of node.js?
 - **Import required modules** − We use the require directive to load Node.js modules.
 - **Create server** − A server which will listen to client's requests similar to Apache HTTP Server.
-- **Read request and return response** − The server created in an earlier step will read the HTTP request made by the client which can be a browser or a console and return the response.
+- **Read request and return response** − Server can read the HTTP request made by the client which can be a browser or a console and return the response.

 ## What is Callback?
 Callback is an asynchronous equivalent for a function.
 A callback function is called at the completion of a given task.
 Node makes heavy use of callbacks.
 All the APIs of Node are written in such a way that they support callbacks.